alexmacy/D3.js-v4-for-Sublime-Text/README.md

 	* Accessible from the command pallette (Mac: Cmd+Shift+P, Windows: Ctrl+Shift+P)
 	* Typing a v3 command or partial string will suggest the v4 equivalent.

-* coming soon... convenience snippets of common d3
+* convenience snippets of commonly used features of D3.js

 Please let me of any typos, if anything is missing, or of any requests for convenience snippets to be added.